cpgr/numbat/documentation/docs/input-file-syntax.md

       [../]
     []

-In the 3D case, it is important to note that the *DarcyDDC* kernel must specify the component that it applies to, and that the *streamfunction\_variable* keyword in the *NumbatConvectionDiffusionSF* kernel must contain both *streamfunction* variables ordered by the *x*
+In the 3D case, it is important to note that the *NumbatDarcySF* kernel must specify the component that it applies to, and that the *streamfunction\_variable* keyword in the *NumbatConvectionDiffusionSF* kernel must contain both *streamfunction* variables ordered by the *x*